 Applicants are required to provide a single PowerPoint slide summarizing the proposed project.
 The slide must be submitted in Microsoft PowerPoint format.
 This slide will be used during ARPA-E's evaluation of Full Applications.
-A summary slide template and a sample summary slide are available on ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov).
+A summary slide template is available on ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov).

-Summary Slides must conform to the content requirements described below:
+Summary Slides must conform to the content requirements described in the template.